 Being location-independent, there is always a (higher) risk of (y)our devices being lost or stolen: someone tries to snatch your smartphone in a cafe while you’re momentarily distracted or your bedroom door at your Airbnb may have no locks.
 While a degree of vigilance goes a long way, there are many factors you have no control over.

 It is imperative to be able to store (y)our files securely (with sufficient back-up), but also be able to access them easily as and when required.
 This holds true for home businesses too, BTW.

-- share files with specific people, for example, our accountant and other professionals (even if they don’t have a Dropbox account).
+- share files with specific people, for example, our accountant and other professionals (even if they don’t use SharePoint).

 - back up our website database, folders and files (so that there is an offline copy that is not associated with our hosting service SiteGround).

 We use the Office Lens app to scan all our invoices, receipts, travel documents, etc.

 - As a central repository, it stores all your company data and maintains an audit trail.